facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Edit Tool](images/edit_tool.gif)

-!!! warning "Experimental Mixing"
+!!! warning "Experimental Interpolation"
-    The current logic for mixing is based on the [CSS Level 5 Specification][css-5], particularly the recent drafts.
+    The current logic for interpolating is based on the [CSS Level 5 Specification][css-5], particularly the recent drafts.
 There are still some unclear points, and things could change as the specification is still in development.

     The one glaring issue is that if a percentage is applied to both colors, and the sum of those percentages add up to zero, it is unclear what to do as this behavior is currently undefined in the specification and causes a divide by zero in the algorithm.
-We currently perform no mixing and return nothing for this case.
+We currently perform no interpolation and return nothing for this case.

-The edit tool allows for the editing and mixing of colors.
+The edit tool allows for the editing and interpolation of colors.
 While editing, the panel will display a live preview.

 When `@colorspace` is specified, the output of the color will be in the given space.
-Additionally, if mixing, the tool will also mix colors in the provided space.
-If no space is specified, the color space of the first color is used for any mixing and will be the output color space.
+Additionally, if interpolating, the tool will also interpolate colors in the provided space.
+If no space is specified, the color space of the first color is used for any interpolations and will be the output color space.

-The default mixing percentage is 50%, but percents can manually be added to a color to specify a mix percentage other than the default.
-If a percentage is only specified on one color, the other color is assumed to be mixed at `100 - p`, where `p` is the specified percent.
+The default interpolation percentage is 50%, but percents can manually be added to a color to specify a percentage other than the default.
+If a percentage is only specified on one color, the other color is assumed to be interpolated at `100 - p`, where `p` is the specified percent.

 If percentages are specified on both colors, they must must add up to 100%, and if they do not, they will be normalized.